 Funerals may cost your loved ones as much as $10,000.
-However, with the appropriate precautions in place, your loved ones can enjoy your life while minimizing their financial risk.
+However, with the appropriate precautions, your loved ones can enjoy your life while minimizing their financial risk.

-You may accomplish this by setting up a life insurance policy for them to pay funeral costs, as well as using a will and testament to designate how you’d want your funeral to be done.
-Creating a thorough plan of action can help your loved ones avoid financial hardship.
+You may accomplish this by setting up a life insurance policy for them to pay funeral costs and using a will and testament to designate how you’d want your funeral to be done.
+Creating a thorough action plan can help your loved ones avoid financial hardship.

 In the United States, there is an average of 2.4 million funerals each year, with the deceased’s loved ones spending anything from $8,000 to $10,000 on them.
 Burial is…costly.
 And it gets more expensive over time.
 Funeral costs have risen by a staggering 227.1% in the last 30 years.